 Angels followed up the resurrection of Christ till they saw him in heaven, they were so interested.
 Matthew, as I have said, gives us one angel, his countenance as lightning, and, to denote his purity and happiness, his garment white as snow.
-Mark gives us one angel, whom he calls a young man; never old, you see, never grow old.
+Mark gives us one angel, whom he calls a young man;-never old, you see, never grow old.
 Creatures, look how old they grow.
-Why, some of you I knew when you were little boys and girls, and you are quite old gentlemen and old ladies now almost positively.
+Why, some of you I knew when you were little boys and girls, and you are quite old gentlemen and old ladies now almost, positively.
 But not so there; no, my hearer.
 "A young man;" and yet this young man of whom Mark speaks was eight or nine thousand years old.
 What, say you, eight or nine thousand years old, and called a young man?
 Yes.
-That is what I call a good age for a young man; and the best of it is, he will remain young, never grow old, no; he is immortal; no failure there.
-Then Luke gives us two angels, still in shining garments; two men in shining garments to distinguish them, setting forth the delight they had.
-And John gives us two angels, still in white apparel and then when the dear Savior lifts up his hands on his disciples and blesses them, shall angels take no notice of this?
-After thus singing the sublime anthems of heaven at his birth; after tracing him through his life; after appearing to him in the garden of Gethsemane, and after attending with intense interest to his resurrection, for they saw everything that was there, shall they then stop?
-No, he took his disciples out as far as Bethany, lifted up his hands and blessed them; and a cloud received him out of their sight.
-And "two men stood by them in white apparel, which also said, you men of Galilee," we love your Jesus Christ, we know what he has done, we know what he is, we know where he is going to; and we are favored to look into future ages, and commissioned to tell you that this same Jesus, he will be the same; God chose him, and God has been and always will be satisfied with his choice; he has done the work, with that work he has been, is, and will to eternity be satisfied, and with that work his people shall be satisfied; "this same Jesus which is taken up from you into heaven, shall so come in like manner as you have seen him go into heaven."
+That is what I call a good age for a young man; and the no failure there.
+Then Luke gives us two angels, still in shining garthe delight they had.
+And John gives us two angels, still in shining forth apparel.
+And then when the dear Saviour lifts up his hands on his singing the sublimest anthems of heaven at his birth; after tracing him through his life; after appearing to him in the garden of Gethsemane, and after attending with intenso interest to his resurrection, for they saw everything that was there, shall they then stop?
+No; he took his disciples out as far as Bethany, lifted up his hands and blessed them. and a cloud received him out of their sight.
+And "two men stood by them in white apparel, which also said, "Ye men of Galilee," we love your Jesus Christ, we know what he hath done, we know what he is, we know where he is going to; and we are favoured to look into future ages, and commissioned to tell you that this same Jesus, he will be the same; God chose him, and God has been and always will be satisfied with his choice. he hath done the work, with that work he has been, is, and will to eternity be satisfied, and with that work his people shall be satisfied; "this same Jesus which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven."
 Thus, then, I think this very clearly confirms Peter's words, that angels desire to look into these things.
 See, then, the mystery of the change he underwent at death; see the change he underwent in his resurrection; see what a path this opens unto us to go forth and to be assured that this God is our God, that he will never leave nor forsake us.